mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

     class Particle3D_variableRadius{};
 }
 ```
-The above design is changed to below one:
+The above design is changed to the below one:

 ```cpp
 namespace MyProject::Particle2D{